lanej/lanej.github.com/_posts/2016-10-30-sinatra_xss_escaping.md

 </tr>
 ```

-While this solution is very simple, if a developer forgets to escape a value the site becomes vulernable.
+While this solution is very simple, if a developer forgets to escape a value the site becomes vulnerable.

 ## Defensive solution